Samy-K/MF_API/README.md

 # MeteoFrance API Client

 ## Description
 This Python project includes a client for interacting with the MeteoFrance API.
-It allows users to authenticate, retrieve lists of weather stations by department, select a specific station, order and download weather data, and view station information.
+It allows users to authenticate, retrieve lists of weather stations by department, select a specific station, order and download **hourly** weather data, and view station information.
 The code is structured around a `Client` class that handles API requests and responses.

 ## Features
 - OAuth2 authentication with the MeteoFrance API.